darashi/egoido/README.md

 Create generic hook on idobata.io and set it:

-    % heroku config:add HOOK_[your-arbitrary-identifier]=https://idobata.io/hook/00000000-0000-0000-00000000000000000,[regexp to notify]
+    % heroku config:add HOOK_[your-arbitrary-identifier]=https://idobata.io/hook/00000000-0000-0000-00000000000000000#[regexp to notify]

 Tweets matched with `TRACK` parameter *and* `[regexp to notify]` will be sent to the hook.

 You can have multiple hooks by using different hook identifier `[your-arbitary-identifier]` part.
 This is useful for tracking multiple terms and dispatch to different rooms.

-You can omit `,[regexp to notify]`.
+You can omit `#[regexp to notify]`.
 If do so, every tweet matched with `TRACK` parameter will be sent to the room.

 Push codes: